-ISO-HT must be conditioned for at least 24 hours before fabrication at normal shop temperatures and stored for 24 hours before factory application of a vapor barrier.
+ISO-HT must be conditioned for at least 24 hours before fabrication at normal shop temperatures.

 ISO-HT insulation should be applied with piping and component systems at ambient temperature and immediately secured with filament tape.
 Never install ISO-HT to a hot pipe.

 ISO-HT will, as any material, expand as it gets hotter.
 A qualified engineer should determine the need, location and frequency of expansion joints required to deal with the expected pipe movements.

 It is very important to follow the Taping Pattern illustrated in this document.
 Use nylon or glass filament tape ¾" wide and apply with two wraps of tape with 9" centers beginning 3" from the end of the installation section.